andreybleme/reverse-geolocation/README.md

 results[7].formatted_address: "United States"
 ```

-If at least 1 address was found, it returns a JSON with a address corresponding to the geocode.
+If at least one address was found, it returns a JSON with a address corresponding to the geocode.
 Assuming a this `40.714224,-73.961452`
 as the `latlng` parameter, we would have a JSON like:

 ```JSON